Coolers by Size

 - You will likely need room for ice or ice packs.
 Oftentimes ice can take up a significant portion of storage space so you need to account for that when calculating how much you will need.

-Considering these, we always recommend to aim a little higher than what you anticipate needing.
+Considering these, we always recommend aiming a little higher than what you anticipate needing.
 While a bit inconvenient, there is nothing majorly wrong with having a bit TOO much storage space.
 However, not having enough could be a much larger issue.

 - lunch for work/school